The ISO 27001 Implementation Phase Key Steps

 Based on the monitoring results, update the risk assessment and treatment plans to reflect any changes in the risk environment or control effectiveness.

-Conduct Awareness Campaign
+Step 4: Conduct an Awareness Campaign

 So, you’ve made changes, and now you need to make sure people understand what you’ve done and why you’ve done it.